bradleyayers/django-celery-transactions/README.md

-django-celery-transactions holds on to Celery tasks until the current database transaction is committed, avoiding potential race conditions as described in the [Celery user guide][1].
-This lets you focus on your app's structure—send tasks from signal handlers without fear!
+django-celery-transactions holds on to Celery tasks until the current database transaction is committed, avoiding potential race conditions as described in Celery's [user guide][1].
+Send tasks from signal handlers without fear!

 ## Features

 * If the transaction is rolled back, the tasks are discarded.
-Django's transaction middleware does this if your view raises an exception.
+Django's transaction middleware does this if an exception is raised.
 * If transactions aren't being managed, tasks are sent as normal.
-This means that sending tasks from Django's shell will work as expected, as will the transaction decorators `commit_on_success`, `commit_manually`, etc.
+This means that sending tasks from within Django's shell will work as expected, as will the various transaction decorators `commit_manually`, `commit_on_success`, etc.

-**Note:** As request signals are used to implement this functionality, it will only work from within the request/response cycle.

-## Installation/Use
+## Installation & Use

 1. Install django-celery-transactions from PyPI: